jupyterlab/jupyterlab/docs/source/user/interface.rst

    :class: jp-screenshot

-It is often useful to focus on a single document or activity without closing other tabs in the main area.
+It is often useful to focus on a single document or activity without closing other tabs in the main work area.
 Single-document mode enable this, while making it simple to return to your multi-activity layout in the main work area.
 Toggle single-document mode using the View menu: